 The tension was incredible.
-Fans cheered whenever Edmonton touched the puck, and every Oiler rush up the ice caused them to stand and pump their fists.
+Fans cheered whenever an Oiler touched the puck and every rush up the ice caused them to stand and pump their fists.
 Ditto for every clearing pass by the home team.
-The idea was not to allow the New York Islanders a shot on goal.
+The idea was not to allow the Islanders a shot on goal.

-The Islanders now had two enemies: the Oilers and the clock.
+The visiting team now had two enemies: the Oilers and the clock.

-I grabbed some brief comments from nervous patrons, who never took their eyes off the TV.
+I grabbed some brief comments from nervous patrons, who never took their eyes off the TVs overhead.

 THE MAN IN THE BLUE JACKET

 The man was so stunned he forgot to say ‘thank you.’
 He called over the waitress, paid his tab and made for the door.
 He did all this in about 25 seconds, maybe less.
-I glanced out the window to see him running across 75th Street, like a bat out of hell, straight to the Coliseum, dodging traffic.
-At the risk of becoming road kill, this fan was not going to waste valuable time waiting for a traffic light to change.
+I glanced out the window to see him running across 75th Street, like a bat out of hell, dodging traffic, on his way to the Coliseum.
+At the risk of becoming road kill, this fan was not going to waste valuable time waiting for a light to change.

 The game ended with the Oilers scoring an empty-net goal, winning 5-2 and capturing their first Stanley Cup.

 The Forum Inn went nuts.
+I mean gonzo nuts.
+Everyone was yelling.
 The Coliseum went nuts.
 Edmonton went nuts.
 Canada went nuts.

-I recorded the final countdown — just like CBC National News had asked — then did some quick Q&A’s with patrons, most of them pleasantly hammered by now.
-The bar staff and me were probably the only sober ones in the place, and I’m not even sure about them.
+I recorded the final countdown — just like CBC National News had asked — then did some quick Q&A’s with patrons, most of them pleasantly hammered at that stage.
+The bar staff and I were probably the only sober ones in the place, and I’m not even sure about them.

-What was even more sobering was watching TV and seeing the Oilers parade the Stanley Cup around the ice … then to see them being interviewed in the dressing room.
-Man, were they cranked!
+What was sobering was watching the television and seeing the Oilers parade the Stanley Cup around the ice … then to see them being interviewed in the dressing room.
+Man, were they pumped!

-I now realized I couldn’t get in the dressing room — and I regretted giving away my pass.
-During the regular season, I’d spoken with all the Oilers, got to know them a bit.
-But there was no way I could talk to them right now.
+I now realized I couldn’t get in the dressing room — and I sure regretted giving away my pass.
+During the regular season, I’d spoken with all the Oilers and got to know them a bit.
+But there was no way I could get into the dressing room to talk to them and congratulate them.

 There would be no trip to the dressing room for me, and the only consolation was that the man I met briefly in the bar would be somewhere in the stands, pumping his fist in the air and witnessing his jubilant Oilers parade their first-ever Stanley Cup around the ice.